Oct. 3, 2012

 The Playing for Peace initiative seeks to use the platform of sport to transcend boundaries and bring people together in the pursuit of peace, justice and human understanding.
 Notre Dame has been heavily involved in the Playing for Peace crusade to bring lasting peace to Sudan and now the men's lacrosse program is looking to bring the initiative to a local level.

-"We became involved in the Playing for Peace initiative around the Sudanese referendum, but really it was part of an effort for us to become engaged in the campus community and engaged in the larger South Bend and national communities and even internationally," comments Corrigan.
+"We became involved in the Playing for Peace initiative around the Sudanese referendum, but really it was part of an effort for us to become engaged in the campus community and engaged in the larger South Bend and national communities and even internationally," Corrigan said.
 "We also wanted to involve the lacrosse community and have a platform that made sense for us on a lot of levels.

 The Notre Dame men's lacrosse team is actively involved in service projects in the South Bend area.
 On Tuesday morning, the Irish squad spent time mentoring students at Dickinson Middle School.
-The team competed in the Our Town Truck Pull on Saturday to raise money for elementary schools in the local community.
+The team also competed in the Our Town Truck Pull on Saturday to raise money for elementary schools in the local community.

-"The mentoring at Dickinson Middle School is something that's been ongoing for us," says Corrigan.
+"The mentoring at Dickinson Middle School is something that's been ongoing for us," Corrigan said.
 "We've been mentoring in South Bend middle schools for no less than eight years now.
 That's something we've done and that we'll continue to do.
 We'll also do some other events like the truck pull that fit in with what we're trying to accomplish with our service.
-We want to make sure we're doing service that is meaningful, that is productive and valuable to the communities that we are serving.
+We want to make sure we're doing service that is meaningful, productive and valuable to the communities that we are serving.
 We also want to make sure that we're doing it in a way that our team learns what the rights and responsibilities of being in a community are.
 We want them to learn that you have an obligation to give back and share your good fortune with those who are less fortunate."

 The Fighting Irish held an open practice/scrimmage on Sunday in Crown Point, Ind.
 The event continued the mission of the Fighting Irish program to enhance the growth of the sport in the state of Indiana.